rhubarb 'Raspberry Red'

 - Rate of growth: average

-- Other features: the leaves may cause severe discomfort if ingested; the scarlet leaf stalks are excellent for making pies, jams and wine
+- Other features: the green leaf parts should not be eaten, but the scarlet leaf stalks are excellent for making pies, jams and wine

 - Hardiness: fully hardy

 Raspberry Red is a recent Rhubarb cultivar producing high quality deep red thick stalks without the need for forcing.
 It is a relatively early cropper and it has a deliciously sweet flavour.
 It is ideal for well-drained areas of the vegetable garden, and once planted it should not be moved.
 The plant would benefit from a generous annual mulch of well-rotted compost or manure.

 - Garden care:Rhubarb crowns (or sets) are sent out in a packet containing a little compost or peat, but are generally considered as ‘bare root’.
 They will just look like a section of root, but as soon as they arrive they should be unpacked and planted out within a few days.